-Monitoring ongoing work allows those involved to follow up progress and remedying unforeseen difficulties.
-This process should take into account the indicators set out in the planning phase and data collection based on those indicators.
+Monitoring the ongoing work allows for the follow-up of progress and remedying unforeseen difficulties.
+This process should take into account the indicators delineated in the planning phase and realign data collection based on those indicators.

-Examples of monitoring and evaluating gender in research
+Examples of monitoring and evaluating gender in transport

 The Asian Development Bank Gender Tool Kit: Transport, Maximizing the benefits of improved mobility for all, (2013) provides guidance for transport sector and gender specialists.
 It draws attention to the gender dimensions of transport, and how to mainstream gender equality issues into transport project design, implementation and policy engagement.
 It guides users in designing project outputs, activities, inputs, indicators, and targets to respond to gender issues in transport.
 The guide includes a specific section on gender in design and monitoring frameworks for transport projects.